redecentralize/redecentralize-website/_posts/blog/2020-02-07-breaking-big-tech-open.md

 author: "shevski"
 ---

-From advocates, politicians and technologists, calls for doing something about Big Tech grow louder by the day.
+From advocates, politicians and technologists, calls for doing something about big tech grow louder by the day.
 Yet concrete ideas are few or failing to reach the mainstream.

 This post covers what breaking up big tech would mean and why it’s not enough.
-I then propose an open intervention that will give people a real choice and a way out of controlled walled gardens.
-Google, Facebook, Amazon and Apple are not natural monopolies and we need to regulate them better to support competition and alternative business models.
+I propose an open intervention that will give people a real choice and a way out of controlled walled gardens.
+Google, Facebook, Amazon and Apple are not natural monopolies and we need to regulate them to support competition and alternative business models.

-## Why we should be worried
+## What's the problem?

 As a social species, our social and digital infrastructure is of vital importance.
 Just think of the postal service that even in the most extreme circumstances, would deliver letters to soldiers fighting on the front lines.
 There’s a complicated and not-risk-free system that makes this work, and we make it work, because it matters.
-It’s incredibly important for us to be able to keep in touch with our loved ones, to stay connected about news and what’s happening in our communities, countries and the planet.
+It is so important for us to keep in touch with our loved ones, stay connected with news and what’s happening in our communities, countries and the planet.

 Our ability to easily and instantly collaborate and work with people halfway across the world is one of the wonders of the Information Age.
-The data we can collect to make better decisions about our environment, transport, healthcare, education, governance and planning should be used to support the flourishing of all people and our planet.

-But right now, so much of this data, so much of our social digital infrastructure is owned, designed and controlled by a tiny elite of companies, driven by profit.
+The data we collect can help us make better decisions about our environment, transport, healthcare, education, governance and planning.
+It should be used to support the flourishing of all people and our planet.
+But right now, so much of this data, so much of our social digital infrastructure, is owned, designed and controlled by a tiny elite of companies, driven by profit.

 We’re witnessing the unaccountable corporate capture of essential services, reliance on exploitative business models and the increasing dominance of big tech monopolies.